-These secondary symptoms lead to what Drs.
-Mirgain and DiMarco call the "vicious cycle of pain."
+These secondary symptoms lead to the "vicious cycle of pain."
 The physical ramifications of pain are made worse by the negative emotions that follow.
 The cycle quickly spirals downward and often results in isolation.
 Because sufferers of chronic pain don't fully understand the syndrome themselves, they doubt anyone else can appreciate what they're going through.

 Dr. Mirgain explains how pacing can help people better manage pain.

 Charles agrees, saying, "It better helps you understand how and what you do affects your chronic pain levels.
 It's not in your head.
 It's an actual syndrome that you suffer from."